Configure application access with a K8s Service

 • Service registration: A service instance registers its information with a registry, which clients then read and subscribe to.

-• Service discovery: The registry provides the addresses and metadata of service instances to clients through a predefined interface.
-A client then queries the registry for the addresses of dependent services before making a request.
+• Service discovery: A client queries the registry for the addresses of dependent services before making a request.
+The registry exposes instance addresses and metadata through a predefined interface.

 Limitations

 • This domain name can only be used to access instances within the same SAE application.
-To allow access from other services like FC, ACK, or ECS, bind a private or public Classic Load Balancer (CLB).
+To allow access from other services such as FC, ACK, or ECS, bind a private or public Classic Load Balancer (CLB).
 For more information, see Configure application service access by using a CLB.

 • You cannot use the ping command to access a K8s Service.
-Instead, access the K8s Service from your code by using TCP or UDP.
-To check for network connectivity, use the ping command to test the application's pod IP address.
+Instead, use TCP or UDP from your code.
+To check network connectivity, use the ping command to test the application's pod IP address.

 • An application pod cannot access itself by using its K8s Service.